inpsyde/wp-app-container/README.md

 ### Resolve objects outside providers

-`App` class provide a static `App::make()` method that can be used to access objects from container outside any provider.
+`App` class has a static `App::make()` method that can be used to access objects from container outside any provider.

-This can be used in plugins that just want to access a service in the Container without writing a provider.
+This can be used in plugins that just want to "quickly" access a service in the Container without writing a provider.

 ```php
 $someService = App::make(AcmeInc\SomeService::class);
 ```

 Because the method is static, it needs to refer to a booted instance of `App`.
-The one that will be used in the first `App` that is instantiated during a request.
+The one that will be used is **the first `App` that is instantiated** during a request.

-Considering that the great majority of times there will be a single application, that is fine and convenient because allow to resolve services in the container having no access to the container nor to the `App` instance.
+Considering that the great majority of times there will be a single application, that is fine and convenient, because allows to resolve services in the container having no access to the container nor to the `App` instance.

-If `App::make()` is called without any app has been created at all, an exception will be thrown.
+If `App::make()` is called before any App has been created at all, an exception will be thrown.

 In the case, for any reason, more instances of `App` are created, to resolve a service in a specific `App` instance it is necessary to have access to it and call `resolve()` method on it.